kwonus/Quelle/Quelle-AVX.md

 "Jesus answered" [1 2 3]  *this would would display only the first three matching phrases*

-"Jesus answered" [4 5 6]  *this would would display the next first three matching phrases*
+"Jesus answered" [4 5 6]  *this would would display the next three matching phrases*

 ### VII.
 Exporting Results